reach-sh/reach-lang/docs/src/tool/index.md

 $ reach rpc-run python3 -u ./index.py
 ```

-# {#ref-usage-docker-reset} `reach docker-reset`
+# {#ref-usage-docker-reset} @{ref("cmd", "reach docker-reset")} `reach docker-reset`

-This command removes all containers and volumes from Docker.
-If you have any personal containers, those containers will also be removed.
-Containers can then be restarted in your Docker Images list.
-It does not uninstall any Docker images.
+You can easily kill and remove all Docker containers by executing

 ```cmd
 $ reach docker-reset
 ```

-This can be a useful thing to try if your Docker containers stop responding to requests or otherwise misbehave, or if you have updated your Reach images (with `reach update`) but those changes are not taking effect.
+This can be a useful thing to try if your Docker containers stop responding to requests or otherwise misbehave, or if you have updated your Reach images (with `{!cmd} reach update`) but those changes are not taking effect.

 It will affect all Docker containers on your machine, not just those created by Reach.
+For this reason it's recommended to prefer `{!cmd} reach down`.

-# {#ref-usage-info} `reach info`
+# {#ref-usage-info} @{ref("cmd", "reach info")} `reach info`

 To check whether new releases are available, run